 And in 1998 I played the jazz festival in Cork, Ireland, with Spike Robinson

-I served as a member of the Executive Board of Local 802, AFM from 1983 to 2003, and now work three days a week in the Recording Department at Local 802.
+I served as a member of the Executive Board of Local 802, AFM from 1983 to 2003, and until the pandemic in 2020 closed the Union, I worked three days a week in the Recording Department at Local 802.

 Carmen Leggio Bill Crow Eddie Bert James Chirillo